Riskified/dynamic-environment/README.md

 ## Running the Operator Locally for Development

-The development cluster is meant to be used a target for out development process.
-As such it's missing some components:
+The development cluster is meant to be used as a target for our development process.
+As such, it's missing some components:

 * Validating webhook.